Ukraine crisis latest: US relocating embassy from Kyiv | DW | 14.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US has said it will temporarily relocate its embassy.
+The US has said it will temporarily relocate its embassy to Lviv.
 Meanwhile, Russia's top diplomat says his country should continue to pursue diplomacy to ease tensions.
 DW gives you the latest developments.

+The US State Department said the move is due to the 'dramatic acceleration in the buildup of Russian forces'

 The US State Department said Monday it would temporarily relocate its embassy in Ukraine from the capital, Kyiv, to the city of Lviv in the west of the country.